- >>African Holocaust

 Slave Ego and False pride: I am not really sure of who i am, I am afraid of being who I should be, so I will define myself by hatred of anything that I can classify as "other", even internalizing it against people that look like me.
 That bigotry will make up for my own inferiority complex.
 I am confused so I will insult the faiths and cultures of those who are confident in themselves.
 I am torn down, so I will tear down anything that holds anyone up.
 I am lost and weak, so I will pretend to be strong by a culture of hate.

 Pan-Africanism is a centralized way of us uniting and using our conscious collective intellect to solve problems and bring out the best in each other.
 Pan-Africanism is not 1000 people doing their own thing randomly as fragmented people.
 We cannot grow if we are not prepared to listen and learn from our peers.
-Ego blocks this ability to listen it means we know even when we do not know.
+Ego blocks this ability to listen; it means we know even when we do not know.
 Advise is meaningless because ego feeds off of feeling good rather than doing good.
 Consciousness is an intellectual challenge peers place on each other to create excellence in each other.
 Today vulgar individualism blinds this exchange, where a challenge to make someone better is seen as a personal attack.
 But how can consciousness be attained in a vacuum where by its very nature it needs to connect to the broader community for its source of wisdom and information?

 Someone gets more kudos and respect for saying two nice words about Whitney Houston than for spending 2 years fighting the International Criminal Court’s policies against Africans.
 They will get more props going on TV and shouting about police brutality than one would ever get from creating new educational reform that integrates African history to 20 million people.
-Mental enslavement is affects the logic centers of the brain, it prefers spectacle and feel good over real pertinent issues: Substance is of no consequence over spectacle.
+Mental enslavement affects the logic centers of the brain, it prefers spectacle and feel good over real pertinent issues: Substance is of no consequence over spectacle.

 Mental slavery also means a disconnection from reality.
 Like a child who wants things but is unaware how things are obtained in the real world.
-So two points a start and an end point can be seen, all the numbers and steps in-between to get from 1 to 10 are missing.
+So only two points - a start and an end point - can be seen, all the numbers and steps in-between to get from 1 to 10 are missing.
 Sure we can see the importance of history and owning media, factories and image of self.
-Sure they want to own a black version of CNN and Random House, but all those "little" steps on the ladder that lead to owning these things escape us.
-(Such as unity, organization, investment of time, support, spending) Looking at the stars without understanding space flight will not help you get there.
+Sure they want to own a black version of CNN and Random House, but all those "little" steps on the ladder that lead to owning these things escape us (such as unity, organization, investment of time, support, spending).
+Looking at the stars without understanding space flight will not help you get there.
 Sure we can see the importance of history and owning media, factories and image of self-- yet spending on those things excludes us.
 Sure we want our own CNN and our own Random House but all those "little" steps (unity, organization, investment of time, support, spending) escapes us.
 We see the problem and then we see the objective, but all the steps leading up to that objective are vague.

 I want my revolution, but I do not want to lose anything.
 I want to be healthy, but eat Chitterlings all day.
 I want the full pleasure of sex, but not the responsibility of marriage.
 I want all the freedoms afforded to me under this slave system, but I want all the perks of being fully liberated.
 I want my bank account to be full, but I do not want to work.
 I want to own my own house, but I do not want to pay the mortgage.
 I want to be African, but behave like a European.
 I want to be part of community, but behave like an individual.
 I respect the ancestors, unless I don't like what I am hearing.
 I want justice in the world-- unless it causes me to lose something.